Upper West Side in New York

 The only Ivy League university of New York.
 Very well ranked.
 For the real nerd: Nobel Prize Winners teach here.
 A visit to the most important campus is certainly worthwhile.
 Do not be alarmed by the security, just walk casually onto the terrain.
 Take the subway 1 Uptown to 116th Street and follow the herd of students.

 Lincoln Center is the home of the world’s leading Performing Arts Center.
 Located in the west side of Manhattan, near Midtown, it is easy to reach by public transportation and is the centre of cultural events and entertainment including the Metropolitan Opera House, New York City Ballet, Julliard, New York Philharmonic and much more.

-Lincoln Center is a whopping 16 acres and was built in the ’50s and ’60s of last century.
-Today, thousands of visitors enjoy what Lincoln Center has to offer: tours, discounted tickets, shops, exhibitions as well as world class opera and ballet entertainment.
+Lincoln Center is a whopping 16 acres and was built in the ’50s and ’60s of the last century.
+Today, thousands of visitors enjoy what Lincoln Center has to offer: tours, discounted tickets, shops, exhibitions as well as world-class opera and ballet entertainment.

 St. John the Divine

 Do you like churches?
 There is a very big one on 110th Street and Amsterdam Avenue.
 Hop on Hop off buses stop in front of it.
 A number of services are given a day and you can just walk in otherwise.
 Hungry?
 Diagonally across from the church you will find the Hungarian Pastry shop.
 Probably the most sympathetic coffee shop with pastries in New York (the Bakery next door is also part of the same company).
 If the weather is good you can enjoy your food in the park next to the church, trying to figure out the meaning of the statue.
 Great to combine with a visit to Columbia University.

 A great place is Community, a nice modern restaurant on Broadway between 112th and 113th Street.
 Craving Eastern cuisine?
 Next to Community you will find a good Korean where you can dine for a couple of dollars.